billywongstuy/CS_16-17_Notes/Systems/12-20-16-onwards-Networking.md

 # 12/20/16
-#Aim: Cisco in a hour
+#Aim: Cisco in an hour™

 ##Required Components of Networking
 * physical connection